go-kit/go-kit.github.io/_src/faq/index.md

 So, if you run on Kubernetes, you probably don't need to use package sd.

-But if you're putting together your own infrastructure or platform with open-source components, then your services will likely need to register themselves with the service registry, or query the registry to find their dependencies.
+But if you're putting together your own infrastructure or platform with open-source components, then your services will likely need to register themselves with the service registry.
+Or if you have reached a scale where internal load balancers become a bottleneck, you may need to have your services subscribe to the system of record directly, and maintain their own connection pools.
+(This is the [client-side discovery](http://microservices.io/patterns/client-side-discovery.html) pattern.)
-In this situation, package sd will be useful.
+In these situations, package sd will be useful.

 ## Which monitoring systems are supported?